top of page

 • Supplementary Documents:

-• 2A: California Basic Skills: All admitted applicants must verify completion of the California Basic Skills Requirement by meeting one of the options A through F below.
+• All admitted applicants must verify completion of the California Basic Skills Requirement by meeting one of the options A through H below.
 The deadline to complete this requirement: June 10th of each year (prior to official enrollment in the program).
 However, it is highly recommended that documentation of completion be submitted with the application.
 Exam registration confirmations, and/or exam score reports, or verification of meeting an alternate option for the Basic Skills Requirement must be submitted at the time of application via the online application.
+Applicants have several options for completing the requirement:

 • A. The California Basic Skills Test (CBEST).